naveenalavilli/everything-gRPC/README.md

 gRPC employs HTTP/2, enhancing the communication channel between client and server with several advanced features:

-- **Multiplexing**: Multiple requests and responses can be sent over a single TCP connection, reducing latency and improving resource utilization.
+- **Multiplexing**: Allows multiple requests and responses to be sent over a single TCP connection, reducing latency and improving resource utilization.

 ```plaintext
 Example: In HTTP/1.1, each request/response pair needs a separate TCP connection.
 HTTP/2 can handle multiple exchanges over one connection simultaneously.